Karen Josephson: Ohio State University

-Josephson attended and competed in synchronized swimming for the Ohio State University from 1982-1985 under Head Coach Dr. Mary Jo Ruggieri.
-She helped lead OSU to three national championships, and was the 1985 United States Synchronized Swimming Inter-collegiate Athlete of the year.
+Enrolling around 1981, Josephson and her sister Sarah attended and competed in synchronized swimming for the strong program at Ohio State University from 1982-1985 under Head Coach Dr. Mary Jo Ruggieri.
+Karen's syncro coach, Dr. Ruggieri coached the Ohio State team from 1970-1995, leading them to 17 of the 19 National Championships for Collegiate synchronized swimming in which the team participated.
+In duet competition, Karen paired with sister Sarah earned nine NCAA national titles.
+Karen helped lead OSU to three national championships in 1982, 1983, and 1985, and was the 1985 United States Synchronized Swimming Inter-collegiate Athlete of the year.
 An outstanding student, she was an All Big-10 Academic selection in 1984, as well as an OSU Scholar Athlete for four years.
-She graduated OSU with a degree in biochemistry in 1985.
-Both she and her sister attended medical school but dropped out after two semesters.
+Karen graduated OSU with a degree in biochemistry in 1985, graduating with honors while maintaining a 3.5 grade point average.
+Both she and her sister Sarah attended medical school but left after two semesters.